hassanShakur/accessibility-toolkit/README.md

 cd accessibility-toolkit
 ```

-Change directory into the `server` folder and install the dependencies:
+Change the directory into the `server` folder and install the dependencies:

 **Terminal 1**